 However, the UDN also offers a number of additional services, as well as basic network connectivity.
 These services are described here (along with links to more information):

 The basic, routed IPv4 and (optional) IPv6 connection to the University backbone network and Janet / the internet.
 An institution's main staff, student and research network will typically use this.
 A connection has a number of options.
-It can:
+It can:- be supplied via a PoP switch or a directly-routed BGP connection, which can be provided through UIS-managed router

 To support switched / layer 2 connectivity, the UDN supports a number of VLAN-based services.